-Here, 'optional' just means whether you configure it or not.
-Those components will still be installed.
-The difference is whether or not you configure it now.
-You may want to 'configure' the sample and then once you get an idea of how you will be using it, use the .jacl scripts to configure it more to your liking.
-It is possible to go back and configure the optional components.
+Here, 'optional' refers to whether you actually configure the Business Flow Manager at this time.
+The components needed will still be installed when you run the configuration but you will have to configure them at a later time.
+It is recommended that you configure the sample at this time, however.
+Later on, when you get an idea of how you will be using it, you can use the .jacl scripts to update the configuration more to your liking.

-The Application Scheduler Configuration is optional.
-By configuring the Application Scheduler, the administrator will have the ability to schedule the starting and stopping of applications that are installed on the WebSphere Process Server using the Administrative Console.
+The application scheduler configuration is optional.
+By configuring the application scheduler, the administrator will have the ability to schedule the starting and stopping of applications that are installed on the WebSphere Process Server using the administrative console.
 When configured, a new application will be installed into your server.

-This slide shows some values you must specify for the WPSDB common database configuration in order to create JDBC resources, authentication aliases and the .sql needed to configure the database.
+This slide shows some values you must specify for the common database configuration in order to create JDBC resources, authentication aliases and the .sql needed to configure the tables that are used.
+This database is needed for both the WebSphere process server and the WebSphere Enterprise Service Bus.
 Shown here are values from the DB2 response file; the Cloudscape version has just a subset of these parameters.
 Again, it's important that the database name and storage group parameters match what you specified when you created the database.
 The dbCreateNew parameter determines whether the database itself is created during augmentation.
-For the DB2 version, this must be false but for Cloudscape, this can be true.
-The dbDefineSQL parameter determines whether the SQL to configure the databases is run during the augmentation phase.
-Setting this to 'true' allows the configuration to be fully automated.
-If this parameter is set to 'false', you will need to manually run the SQL that is generated in order to configure the databases.
-The ServerPort parameter is used for a Type 4 definition only and finally, if you need to specify a JDBC properties file, it MUST be called DB2JccConfiguration.properties.
+For the DB2 version, this must be false but for Cloudscape, this should be true.
+The dbDelayConfig parameter determines whether the SQL to configure the database is run during the augmentation phase.
+Setting this to 'false' allows the configuration to be fully automated.
+If this parameter is set to 'true', you will need to manually run the SQL that is generated in order to configure the databases.
+The ServerPort parameter is used for a Type 4 definition only and finally, if you need to specify a JDBC properties file (dbJDBCProperties), it must be called DB2JccConfiguration.properties.